evolvingstuff/vdw2/content/posts/response-to-vitamin-d-fortification-varies-from-1-to-10-nmol-per-100-iu-daily-review.md

 │   inner_content: `((Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria))`
 │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria))`
 │   │   inner_content: `Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria`
-│   │   page: `Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria` │   │   children:
+│   │   page: `Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria`